Katharine Smith Reynolds: Reynolda House

 The land acquisitions for Reynolda began in 1906, with 106 acres (that would later be sold and makes up present-day Graylyn).
 The future estate's amenities began with the creation of a nine-hole golf course.
 The golf links would have taken up all of the original 106 acres of farmland; however, RJR joked that he “didn’t want to put a good farmer [Katharine] out of business” if the golf course was created, and more land was bought across the road.
 For 13 more years, Reynolds continually purchased land, with the full approval of her husband, making the final acquisition in 1914.
 The estate was originally named Maplewood Farms, due to maple trees that were planted along the road leading up to the property.

 Reynolds closely supervised the creation of the estate, often driving in from town to visit the construction sites.
-When the Reynolds family finally moved into the main house in December 1917, Reynolda was home to a farm complete with the latest in technology and agricultural practices, a dairy, recreational facilities, a English-style village for white estate workers, and a school for estate worker's children.
+When the Reynolds family finally moved into the main house in December 1917, Reynolda was home to a farm complete with the latest in technology and agricultural practices, a dairy, recreational facilities, an English-style village for white estate workers, and a school for estate worker's children.
 There was also a separate segregated village for black estate workers, named Five Row.

 Besides a family home, the estate's original intention was centered in agriculture.
 The Reynolda farm and diary were semi-public in order to serve as an "experiment station" for visitors, with demonstrations of the most recent technology and hygiene procedures by graduates of the North Carolina College of Agriculture and Mechanic Arts, such as fertilizer use, crop rotation, soil analysis.
 Reynolds was very interested in modern hygiene practices, on the farm and in the family home.
 For example, Reynolds wrote to her dairy workers in 1912: "Please see that the following directions are carried out to the letter...Before commencing to milk, brush off all the cows.
 Milkers’ hands and cows’ udders must be washed with soap and water and rinsed before commencing to milk — one cow at a time just before milking her, of course.”
 One of her surviving books, with notes and sentences underlines by Reynolds herself, includes The Story of Germs (1912) by H. W. Conn.